edneville/ripcalc/README.md

                         See manual for more options
-        --filter        print STDIN line if field parses as an IP and matches, defaults to 1, use filternum to adjust --filternum NUMBER
+        --filter        print STDIN line if field parses as an IP and matches, defaults to 1, use filternum to adjust --filterany     print STDIN line if any IP on STDIN matches --filternum NUMBER
                         change position NUMBER for IP filter, enables --filter --group CIDR    maximum network group size for encapsulation